 - Buy Recycled Annual Report is due each year on October 31.

-The State Agency Buy Recycled Campaign (SABRC) is a joint effort between the California Department of Resources Recycling and Recovery (CalRecycle) and the Department of General Services (DGS) to implement State law requiring State agencies and the Legislature to purchase recycled-content products (RCP) and track those purchases.
-It complements the efforts of the Integrated Waste Management Act (Public Resources Code 4000 et al), which was enacted to reduce the amount of waste going to California’s landfills.
-An Annual Report detailing state agencies' annual RCP purchase is due to CalRecycle by October 31 of each year.
+The State Agency Buy Recycled Campaign (SABRC) is a joint effort between CalRecycle and the Department of General Services (DGS) to implement state laws requiring state agencies and the Legislature to purchase recycled-content products (RCP) and track those purchases.
+It complements the intent of the Integrated Waste Management Act (AB 939, Sher, Chapter 1095, Statutes of 1989 and Public Resources Code 4000 et al), which was enacted to reduce the amount of waste going to California’s landfills.
+An annual report detailing state agencies' annual RCP purchase is due to CalRecycle by October 31 of each year.

 Changes to SABRC Requirements Starting January 1, 2020